svemyh/portal/README.md

 NOTES :

 * currently unknown how many rooms can exist at once, likely low due to render limitations [currently running on the  free plan].
+* three user rooms are currently experimental.